By category:

 B4: | Promenade all the way home. |

 Here by contrast is one which I specifically put together to be called positionally.
 As you can see, it builds up — the final break is double-length.
 When I called this I learnt that you must say “stay facing” after the do-si-do or some people will face into the set and “those who can” loses its meaning.
-To learn much more, see my Positional calling for American Squares page.
+To learn much more, see my Positional American Squares page.

 Ladies to the centre and back to the bar; Four gents in with a right-hand star.
 Now back with a left-hand star.
 Pick up your (current) partner: star promenade… | |